 Using clean lines and bold, simple, contemporary design, my artworks sit comfortably amongst the noise and clutter of modern family life and reminds us to celebrate it.

 The joy of life is held in the ordinary moments.

 I love to make work that is accessible and beautiful, and still expresses how I see my world and the people in it.

 I love to play and make space for happy accidents that unfold spontaneously during the making process.
 I like to keep the beginnings as open ended as possible so that the work can reveal itself to me.
 It can be scary not knowing where one is headed.
 I have gotten stuck in the fear many times but this is my process and I have learnt not to fight it nor rush it nor steer too forcefully.

 I delight in wonky lines, organic shapes, whimsy and playfulness.
 Oh, and tea.

 I am largely self-taught as a visual artist.
 Straight out of school I completed a Bachelor Of Education with a double major in Dance and Photography.
-Whilst freelancing as a dancer and choreographer for a few years I became increasingly interested in other art forms as a means of expression. l completed a Masters Degree in Art Therapy and, with every intention of becoming a practitioner, I was unexpectedly struck and fell deeply and passionately in love with the art-making process and my life took a sharp turn.
-It was like an awakening.
-My muse emerged from the sidelines and I began to draw, paint and create furiously and prolifically.
+Whilst freelancing as a dancer and choreographer for a few years I became increasingly interested in other art forms as a means of expression. l completed a Masters Degree in Art Therapy and, with every intention of becoming a practitioner, I became deeply curious and engaged in my own art-making process.
+My muse emerged and I began to draw, paint and create furiously and prolifically.
 I felt alive and energised.
-I was open to possibilities, enchanted by what emerged and I made art like a woman who had been set free from captivity.(You can read more in the Bio over here).
+I was open to possibilities and enchanted by what emerged.(You can read more in the Bio over here).

 If you like what you see pop your details in the box below to receive newsletter updates, notice of upcoming events and exhibitions and lots of other stuff I know you’ll find inspiring.